 25. Describe Andrew Jackson’s Indian policy and its consequences for the Cherokee in Georgia.

-26. Identify the issue(s) at the heart of the Nullification Crisis.
+26. Identify the issue(s), both stated and implied, at the heart of the Nullification Crisis.

 27. Show how Andrew Jackson destroyed the Bank of the U.S.